Bounce Paint Process Art for Kids

 And you know how we roll.
 We like to take something simple like painting and give it a little creative twist, just like we did with Paint the Ice and Magic Chalk Paint.

-Whichever your painting style, we are here to get you set up and started.
+Regardless of your painting style, we are here to get you set up and started.

 Do you know what I came up with?

 Bouncy balls!
 Yep.
 Bouncy balls straight from the garage.
-I wrapped them with yarn and invited everyone in on the color mixing fun.
+I wrapped them with yarn and invited everyone in on the color-mixing fun.

 RELATED: Everything you need to know when painting with kids.